Maple & Chilli Glazed Leg of Lamb Recipe: Juicy & Flavorful Dinner Idea

 • Avoid Overcooking : Lamb is best when slightly pink.
 If unsure, use a thermometer.

-• Make Ahead : The glaze can be prepped a day in advance for stress-free cooking.
+• Make Ahead : To make cooking less stressful, the glaze can be prepared a day ahead of time.

 Vintage copper skillet, maple syrup, chilli flakes, rosemary, and a leg of lamb on a dark marble countertop.